 Trekking in Nepal with kids might not seem like an obvious family holiday (particularly if your kids struggle with a Sunday afternoon walk!) but we visited Nepal when my kids were then aged four- and two-years-old and it remains one of our best family holidays.
 We chose to visit Nepal with a company that specialises in family-friendly trekking in the lower Annapurna foothills and it was a great option – everything was organised for us and all we had to do was walk and enjoy the spellbinding scenery.

 I first visited Nepal when I was 19 and on my GAP year between school and university.
 Then, I had the luxury of time and I spent four months travelling the country doing volunteer work and amassing a ridiculous collection of Yak wool jumpers and dubious stripy trousers.
-I have always wanted to return (for the mountains, not the fashion) and I finally had the chance in March taking my two children, then aged 4 and 2, and my parents with me.
+I have always wanted to return (for the mountains, not the fashion) and I finally had the chance in March taking my two children and my parents with me.
 Unfortunately, we didn’t have quite as much time to spare as a teenage backpacker so we opted for a seven night / eight day trek through the picturesque lower foothills of the Annapurnas instead.